amine-sakka/blogApiEnisoProxym/README.md

 The app will start running at <http://localhost:8087>

-to check the Api Documentation go to   <http://localhost:8087/swagger-ui.html> you will alse find exmples of requests and request bodys
+to check the Api Documentation go to   <http://localhost:8087/swagger-ui.html> you will also find exmples of requests and request bodys

 ## Explore Rest APIs